Since launching in April 2014, Greenwich Free Press has grown steadily, becoming a force in independent news coverage.

 We publish exclusively online, which is increasingly how people access news.

-We publish exclusively online.
 Our circulation is measured in impressions (page views) and unique visitors.

-Our goal is to report in the most timely manner, typically with same-day coverage.
-Each day we pledge a mix of hard news, coverage of local government, slice-of-life surprises and human interest pieces.
+We pledge a mix of hard news, coverage of local government, slice-of-life surprises and human interest pieces.
 Our property transfers are updated twice a week.

-And while we can’t cover all the news, we promise coverage you won’t find elsewhere.
+And while we can’t cover all the news, we offer coverage you won’t find elsewhere.
 We are often the only source of reporting for Planning & Zoning, Architectural Review Committee, Zoning Board of Appeals and Parks & Rec meetings.

-Our intern Kai Sherwin created a team who review local restaurants.So far they have reviewed Garden Catering and Joey B’s.
+Two years ago our intern Kai Sherwin created a team who review local restaurants.So far they have reviewed Garden Catering and Joey B’s.
 Their next visit is Fleishers.